gemini-15/blog-engine/README.md

 It implements the following features :
 - Registers an Article metadata on the database.
 - Listing all registered articles.
-- Requesting a registered article via its `uuid`.
+- Requesting a registered article via its name.

 ### App
 The app is a React app.